bernerus/TetrodeBoards/Testing.md

 ### G1-ALC Low voltage check

-Connect the secondary winding connections to J101 of the G!-ALC board.with the mid tap to the middle pole of J101.
+Connect the secondary winding connections to J101 of the G1-ALC board with the mid tap to the middle pole of J101.
 Turn the transformer on.

 Check that the DC voltage between ground and pin 6 of J108 (closest to the corner) is 22-27V